 The Group's investment in industrial properties consists of Playmates Factory Building in Tuen Mun, New Territories, Hong Kong.
 With the revived government policy to revitalize and optimize the use of existing industrial buildings, the Group submitted a planning application in June 2019 to the Town Planning Board of Hong Kong to seek permission for the wholesale conversion of Playmates Factory Building for commercial uses.
 On January 3, 2020, this application was conditionally approved.
+The subsequent stage in the approval process (special waiver application) is currently in progress.
 The Group will continue to monitor the economic environment before proceeding with the building conversion and deciding on the scale of the project.